rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 The state governments did not build adequate infrastructure, which may have eased these problems.
 As a result, we ended up having a broken education system.

 About 70% of enrollment is in government schools.
-So, government schools play a significant role in nation- building.
+So, government schools play a significant role in the nation-- building.
 Right To Education (RTE) Act of 2009 guarantees free elementary school education for every child.
 However, the guarantee does not include quality of education.
 The government of India has introduced certain innovations to deal with the quality of education.
 ICT and AI-based tools are being increasingly introduced for